 The top reciters are invited to attend the National Finals with their teacher.

 You can contact your Poetry In Voice representative for general feedback about students’ recitations.
-Because this is a busy time of year for our organization, please allow several weeks for a response.
+Because spring is a very busy time of year for our organization, please allow several weeks for a response.